Spheroid technology

 HOW IS THE TREATMENT CARRIED OUT?

-Dr. Hoburg explains the method of ACI, how the treatment is carried out and what results can be expected.
+Dr. Hoburg explains the method of ACI and how the treatment is carried out.

 Video abspielen